- When Is The Best Time to Visit The Lady Bird Johnson Wildflower Center Austin?

 - Lady Bird Johnson Was Pioneer In Sustainable Landscaping

 - Austin’s Lady Bird Lake Named After Johnson

 - Online Database Of Native Plants & Annual Plant Sales

 - 4801 La Crosse Avenue

 When Is the Best Time to Visit the Lady Bird Johnson Wildflower Center Austin?

 If you’re wondering when the best time to visit the Lady Bird Johnson Wildflower Center is, it really depends on your interests.
-Throughout the year, the Wildflower Center hosts special events like art installations, garden tours, and annual plant sales.
+Throughout the year, the Wildflower Center Austin hosts special events like art installations, garden tours, and annual plant sales.
 The gift shop is a great place to find garden and nature-related gifts.
 The Wildflower Center also has a cafe that serves sandwiches and drinks.

+After they left the White House, President and Lady Bird Johnson moved to their ranch outside Austin, Texas.
 In the 1970’s, Johnson was involved in the Town Lake Beautification Project which transformed the Austin riverfront in the downtown and Zilker Park area of Austin.
 Today Town Lake has been renamed for Mrs. Johnson as Lady Bird Lake.

 Lady Bird Johnson founded the Wilflower Center to educate people about the value of protecting natural habitats and to encourage the use of native plants in landscaping.
 Lady Bird Johnson remained involved with the Wildflower Center Austin until her death in 2007.
 Lady Bird Johnson was a pioneer in natural landscaping and sustainable gardening, but more than that she was an important part of developing the green spaces that make Austin the livable city that it is today.

 Online Database Of Native Plants & Annual Plant Sales